mfem/web/src/tutorial/examples.md

 MFEM provides support for local conforming and non-conforming adaptive mesh refinement (AMR) with arbitrary-order hanging nodes, anisotropic refinement, derefinement, and parallel load balancing.
 The AMR support covers the full de Rham complex, i.e., the energy spaces $H^1$, $H(curl)$, $H(div)$ and $L^2$.
 You can choose from several error estimators, such as the Zienkiewicz - Zhu (ZZ) or the Kelly estimator, to drive the AMRs.
 We recommend looking at examples 6, 15, 21, and 30 for some simulations with AMR.

-In particular, <strong>Example 16</strong> demonstrates MFEM's cabability to refine, derifine, and load balance non-conforming meshes in 2D and 3D as well as on linear, curved, and surface meshes.
+In particular, <strong>Example 16</strong> demonstrates MFEM's capability to refine, derefine, and load balance non-conforming meshes in 2D and 3D as well as on linear, curved, and surface meshes.
 In this example the mesh is adapted to a time-dependent solution.
 At each time step the problem is solved on a sequence of adaptive meshes that are refined based on a simple ZZ estimator.
-At the end of the refinement process, the error estimates are used to identify elements that are over-refined, and a single derefinment step is performed.
+At the end of the refinement process, the error estimates are used to identify elements that are over-refined, and a single derefinement step is performed.
 Finally, in the parallel case, a load-balancing step is executed.

 The implementation can be found in [ex15.cpp](https://github.com/mfem/mfem/blob/master/examples/ex15.cpp) and